 TRX training is one of our physical therapy services which includes a suspension strap (suspension training) and weighted bar exercise tool (rip training) that helps you build lean muscle, boost your metabolism, tighten your core, and increase endurance.

 Born in the Navy SEALs, suspension training bodyweight exercise develops strength, balance, flexibility and core stability simultaneously.
 Rip Training complements suspension training by providing a unique mix of rotation, core stability, control, power, balance, and coordination challenges for all fitness levels.

 9. Dizziness & Balance

 Do you have a fear of falling?
-Do you have difficulty reading while moving?
+Have difficulty reading while moving?
 Do you get motion sickness?
-Great Moves can help with a customized balance and dizziness program with our physical therapy services.
+Great Moves can help with a customized balance and dizziness program.